fluent/fluentd-docs-gitbook/deployment/multi-process-workers.md

 2018-10-01 10:00:00 +0900 [error]: config error file="/path/to/fluentd.conf" error_class=Fluent::ConfigError error="Plugin 'tail' does not support multi workers configuration (Fluent::Plugin::TailInput)"
 ```

-This means that the configured plugin does not support multi process worker.
-All
+This means that the configured plugin does not support multi-process workers.
-configured plugins must support multi process workers.
-See "Multi Process Worker
+All configured plugins must support multi-process workers.
+See "Multi-Process
-and Plugins" section above.
+Worker and Plugins" section above.

 ------------------------------------------------------------------------